alazzi-az/laravel-dapr-listener/README.md

 `php artisan dapr-events:listener App\\Events\\OrderPlaced` scaffolds a listener class in `app/Listeners`, defaulting to `OrderPlacedListener`.

 The stub integrates cleanly with Laravel's native event system—no special base classes required.

+## PHP compatibility note

+The listener depends on `dapr/php-sdk`, which currently only offers a `dev-main` branch targeting PHP 8.4.
+Projects running on PHP 8.2/8.3 should either loosen Composer’s minimum stability (while keeping `prefer-stable: true`) or pin the SDK to an earlier tag that supports their PHP version until a stable release is available.